kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/04-add-css-to-react.md

 1. Inline styles
 2. Separate CSS files for every single Component
-    * Import css that only relates to that component
+    * Import CSS that only relates to that component
     * That will tightly couple the CSS with the component that gets rendered out
 3. Traditional way using a Sass/CSS file and then they load it into the HTML

 ## Can I use `<link>`?
-* No problem if you just want to have `link` element and point to your CSS
+* Yes - if you just want to have `link` element and point to your CSS

 ## Styles for CSS and Components
 * Some people create CSS files for every single Component that they work on
 * And that enables them to scope the CSS to that specific Component

 ### First, grab our starting assets
-* Images
-* Fonts
 * CSS
+  - Images
+  - Fonts

 [github assets for this react project](https://github.com/kingluddite/starting-react-assets)